Assistant ProfessorDPhil Sociology, Oxford | | |

 I am Assistant Professor at the Annenberg School for Communication, and affiliated faculty at the Warren Center for Network and Data Sciences.
 Prior to joining Penn, I was a Research Fellow at the Oxford Internet Institute (2008-2013), where I am now a Research Associate.
 I completed my doctoral degree in Nuffield College (University of Oxford) and my undergraduate studies at the University of Barcelona.
 My research lies at the intersection of network science, data mining, computational tools, and political communication.
 At Annenberg, I lead the research group DiMeNet –acronym for Digital Media, Networks, and Political Communication.

-My forthcoming book Decoding the Social World (MIT Press, fall 2017) discusses how data science and the analysis of networks help us solve the puzzle of unintended consequences – or why our intentional actions often trigger outcomes that we did not intend or even envision.
+My book Decoding the Social World (MIT Press, Dec.
+2017) discusses how data science and the analysis of networks help us solve the puzzle of unintended consequences – or why our intentional actions often trigger outcomes that we did not intend or even envision.
 You can find more about the book here.